mono/website/docs/advanced/performance-tips.md

 ------

 The .NET framework provides a rich hierarchy of object types.
 Each object not only has value information, but also type information associated with it.
 This type information makes many types of programs easier to write.
 It also has a cost associated with it.
 The type information takes up space.<br/>
- In order to reduce the cost of type information, almost every Object Oriented language has the concept of \`primitives'.
+ In order to reduce the cost of type information, almost every Object-oriented language has the concept of \`primitives'.
 They usually map to types such as integers and booleans.
 These types do not have any type information associated with them.<br/>
  However, the language also must be able to treat primitives as first class datums -- in the class with objects.
 Languages handle this issue in different ways.
 Some choose to make a special class for each primitive, and force the user to do an operation such as:

 ``` shell